People

 Email: sgarrett@unc.edu

-Shedrick Garrett is a third-year graduate student in the Developmental Psychology program.
+Shedrick Garrett is a fourth-year graduate student in the Developmental Psychology program.
 He received his B.S. in Psychology and Neuroscience with an area of emphasis in Behavioral Neuroscience from West Virginia University in 2021.
 As an undergrad, he also worked as a summer research assistant at the University of Virginia.
 His research interests explore the role of social and digital domains on marginalized youths’ socialization experiences and development.
 In his free time, Garrett enjoys reading, watching movies, and swimming.

 Ryan Tsai, M.S.

-Ryan Tsai is a first-year graduate student in the Developmental Psychology program.
+Ryan Tsai is a second-year graduate student in the Developmental Psychology program.
 He received his B.S. and M.S. in Psychology from National Taiwan University.
 He is interested in how adolescents understands themselves in the social world.
 In his free time, Ryan loves playing video games and cooking.

 Jack David, B.S.

-David Jack is a first-year graduate student in the Developmental Psychology program.
+David Jack is a second-year graduate student in the Developmental Psychology program.
 He received his BS.c. in Psychology from the University of Jos, Nigeria, in 2019.
 Following graduation, he worked as a research assistant with the Culture and Mental Health Research Group, supervised by Dr. Dung Jidong at Nottingham Trent University.
 His research aims to explore social media use and adolescent development from cross-cultural perspectives with a specific focus on adolescents from low-and-middle-income-countries.
 In his free time, he enjoys photography and spending time with family.

 Elizabeth Escalante, B.S

-Elizabeth Escalante is a first-year graduate student in the Developmental Psychology program.
+Elizabeth Escalante is a second-year graduate student in the Developmental Psychology program.
 She received her B.S. in Cognitive and Brain Science from Tufts University in 2021.
 Following graduation, she worked as a research assistant for Dr. Nadine Gaab at the Harvard Graduate School of Education, looking into the development of reading and math difficulties.
 In graduate school, Elizabeth is interested in the impact of environmental factors on adolescent neurodevelopment and risk-taking behaviors.
 She enjoys reading, baking, and hiking in her free time.

 Research Staff